What is the PMST Degree?

 Are night courses or online courses available?

 MST courses (those managed by the PMST program) are offered as evening only courses.
-Science and Math courses are offered through their respective departments and are typically only offered during the day.
+STEM courses are offered through their respective departments and are typically only offered during the day.
 No online courses are available at this time.

 How long does it take to graduate from the PMST program?

 The average time to graduate is 6 semesters (3 years).
 Full-time students can complete the program in 4 semesters (2 years).

 Can I transfer credits?